unamusedchemical/simple-go-api/README.md

 - To run the app run `go run main.go`

 ## API routes
-- `localhost:8000/api/register` - register a new user, JSON in the following format should be provided:
+- `localhost:8000/api/register` - register a new user
+  -  JSON in the following format should be provided:
 `
 {
   "username": "<username>",